gndrmnn/nodepool/doc/source/static.rst

              :type: bool
              :default: True

-             Specify custom behavior of validation of host connection.
-             When set to False, nodepool-launcher will not scan the nodes before they are registered.
-This might be needed if nodepool-launcher and the static nodes are on isolated networks.
-The default value is True.
+             Specify custom behavior of validation of SSH host keys.
+When set to true, this helps ensure that nodes are ready to receive SSH connections before they are handed off to the Zuul scheduler.
+When set to false, nodepool-launcher will not ssh-keyscan nodes after they are booted.
+This might be needed if nodepool-launcher and the nodes it launches are on different networks, where the launcher is unable to reach the nodes directly.
+The default value is true.

          .. attr:: timeout
             :type: int